 The foundation of Darien EMS–Post 53 is the empowerment of young people through adult and peer mentorship.
 “Posties” are taught a multitude of managerial, critical thinking and emergency medical skills and then given the responsibility to implement what they have learned by actually running their own EMS organization.

-The goal of the film is to inspire and empower young people as well as motivate the adults in their lives—parents, educators, school administrators, community leaders—to create opportunities for them to learn by doing and make a difference in their communities.
-In short, empowered teens are happy teens and happy teens are productive teens that can go on to accomplish great things.
+The goal of the film is to inspire and empower teenagers as well as motivate the adults in their lives—parents, educators, school administrators, community leaders—to create opportunities for them to become empowered, learn by doing and make a difference in their communities.

 HIGH SCHOOL 9-1-1 wants to inspire and motivate YOU!
 SUBSCRIBE to our mailing list for motivational news, inspirational stories, innovative ideas, never-before-seen footage, and exclusive videos to help you start making a difference in your own community today.

-If you’d like to host a community screening of HIGH SCHOOL 9-1-1 for your company, school, library, or group, PLEASE FILL OUT THIS FORM and we will get back to you as soon as possible.
+Bring HIGH SCHOOL 9-1-1 to your community by hosting a screening!
+If you’d like to host a screening of HIGH SCHOOL 9-1-1 for your EMS organization, company, school, library, or group, PLEASE FILL OUT THIS FORM and we will get back to you as soon as possible.